Skip to main content

 ScenarioMethodAdvantages

-Quick preview/demoHugging Face online viewerNo installation, easy sharing, accessible
+Quick preview or demo loadingHugging Face online viewingNo installation required, easy sharing, accessible anytime

-You need to download and install the lerobot repository locally.
-Using lerobot/scripts/visualize_dataset.py, you can leverage the Rerun SDK for interactive, timeline-based multimodal data visualization (including images, states, actions, etc.).
-This method provides the richest interactive features and customization options.
+You need to download and install the lerobot repository locally, and use lerobot/scripts/visualize_dataset.py with Rerun SDK to achieve timeline-style interactive multimodal data viewing (including images, states, actions, etc.).
+This method provides the richest interactive functionality and customization options.

-Make sure you are using Python 3.10 or above, and run the following commands to install the required dependencies:
+Ensure you are using Python 3.10 or higher, and execute the following commands to install the necessary dependencies:

 python3 -m pip install rerun-sdk==0.23.1